 How is BMC obtained?

 The first step in producing BMC is to collect bone marrow aspirate through a minimally invasive method that uses a needle to remove bone marrow from a large bone, such as the pelvic bone.
-The procedure is generally done under local anesthesia, sedation or in the operating room.
+The procedure is generally done under local anesthesia, with or without light sedation, or in the operating room.
 The aspirate is then put through processing that uses a centrifuge.

 Bone marrow processing methods vary widely and can affect the number and quality of cells.